Wilsonruan/Budget-Trackers/README.md

 - [Questions](#questions)

 ## Installation:

 To use this application, first you will need to clone or download the codes from my GitHub.
-Enter 'npm install
+Enter 'npm install and then 'node server.js' Open Web Browser and search "http://localhost:3001/"

 ## Usage:

+You can add expenses and deposits to their budget.
+You can view the combined amount offline or online.

 ## License:
     - [MIT](https://choosealicense.com/licenses/mit/)